 policy: A written statement of commitment to meet an objective or to implement a defined program or plan to achieve an objective or outcome.

+practice(s): the actual application or use of an idea, belief, or method, as opposed to theories relating to it.

+post-consumer recycled content:

-: Material generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product, which can no longer be used for its intended purpose.
+Forest and tree-based material generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product which can no longer be used for its intended purpose.
+This includes returns of material from the distribution chain and material from salvage from demolition.

+pre-consumer recycled content:

-Material diverted from the waste stream during a manufacturing process.
-It does not include materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process.
+Forest and tree-based material recovered from waste during a manufacturing process.
+Excluded is reutilization of materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process that generated it.
+Excluded are by-products

+resulting from primary production processes, such as sawmilling by-products (sawdust,

+chips, bark, etc.) or forestry residues (bark, chips from branches, roots, etc.) as they

+are not considered waste.

 primary producers: Manufacturing units that manufacture forest products and source 50 percent or more (by weight) of their wood-based raw materials directly from primary sources.
 Primary producers can include companies that manufacture roundwood, wood chips, and/or composite products.